 You will see Rufus v3.17 in the title bar.

 Rufus will detect your USB device automatically.
 If you have more than one external storage device connected, you can select your USB device from the first drop-down menu.

 Now, click SELECT under Boot selection to select the Windows 11 ISO file.

 Browse for the downloaded Windows 11 ISO and click Open.

 Once the ISO file is loaded, Rufus will configure the rest of the options automatically.

-Now, the most important and unique part for this guide.
-Click the dropdown under Image option to select “Extended Windows 11 Installation (no TPM/no Secure 800t/8G8- RAM)” option.
+Now, the most important and unique part of this guide.
+Click the dropdown under the Image option to select the “Extended Windows 11 Installation (no TPM/no Secure 800t/8G8- RAM)” option.
 Yes, change from Standard installation to Extended installation.

-Now, make sure that the Partition scheme is set to GPT and Targrt system is set to UEFI (non CSM).
+Now, make sure that the Partition scheme is set to GPT and the Target system is set to UEFI (non-CSM).

 [Optional] Change the label of your Pen Drive under “Volume label” if you wish to.

 Now, we are ready to create a bootable USB drive that will have the checks for TPM, Secure boot, and RAM disabled.
 When ready, click Start.